moby/libnetwork/docs/design.md

 A Sandbox contains the configuration of a container's network stack.
 This includes management of the container's interfaces, routing table and DNS settings.
 An implementation of a Sandbox could be a Linux Network Namespace, a FreeBSD Jail or other similar concept.
-A Sandbox may contain *many* endpoints from *multiple* networks
+A Sandbox may contain *many* endpoints from *multiple* networks.

 **Endpoint**

 An Endpoint joins a Sandbox to a Network.
 An implementation of an Endpoint could be a `veth` pair, an Open vSwitch internal port or similar.
-An Endpoint can belong to *only one* network but may only belong to *one* Sandbox
+An Endpoint can belong to *only one* network but may only belong to *one* Sandbox.

 **Network**

 A Network is a group of Endpoints that are able to communicate with each-other directly.
-An implementation of a Network could be a Linux bridge, a VLAN etc...
+An implementation of a Network could be a Linux bridge, a VLAN, etc.
-Networks consist of *many* endpoints
+Networks consist of *many* endpoints.

 ## CNM Objects